Thomas & Friends: All Engines Go

-Thomas & Friends: All Engines Go is an animated comedy children's television series created by Britt Allcroft (Note: While she had no creative control over it, for episodes 37 and 38 of season two, Allcroft is credited as the original creator for television, while subsequent episodes remove Allcroft's crediting altogether.) and developed by Rick Suvalle that premiered on Cartoon Network's Cartoonito block in the United States on September 13, 2021, and on Treehouse in Canada on September 18, 2021.
+Thomas & Friends: All Engines Go is an animated children's television series created by Britt Allcroft (Note: While she had no creative control over it, for episodes 37 and 38 of season two, Allcroft is credited as the original creator for television, while subsequent episodes remove Allcroft's crediting altogether.) and developed by Rick Suvalle that originally aired on Cartoon Network's Cartoonito block in the United States from September 13, 2021, to November 27, 2023, and premiered on Treehouse in Canada on September 18, 2021.
+The series was later released on Netflix in the United States from March 7, 2024, to September 11, 2025.
 It was produced by Mattel Television and animated by Corus Entertainment's Nelvana.

 The series is a reboot of the original Thomas & Friends series that ran from 1984 until 2021.
-It was originally believed to be a continuation of the original series (with the two seasons labeled as series 25 and 26), but Mattel Television later confirmed it to be a separate series.
-It introduces "an entirely new approach to Thomas & Friends content," with a new animation style and story structure.
+It was originally believed to be a continuation of the original series (with the four seasons labeled as series 25–28), but Mattel Television later confirmed it to be a separate series.
+It introduces "an entirely new approach to Thomas & Friends content", with a new animation style and story structure.

 In October 2022, the series was renewed for two more seasons of 26 episodes each.
 The final episodes were released on September 11, 2025.
+Following the show's conclusion, Mattel later announced a new television series for the franchise in May 2025, with a sneak preview releasing in January 2026.
+This new series aims to be more faithful to the style and feel of the original series.

-Plot
+Premise

 The series focuses on the adventures of a younger version of Thomas the Tank Engine and his friends, including Percy, Nia, Kana, and Diesel.
 Throughout the episodes, they learn many life lessons and solve problems.